INTO-CPS-Association/Co-Simulation-Studio/README.md

 ## Features
 - **Autocompletion**: Autocompletion support for FMU inputs and parameters.
 - **Linting**: Linting of correct causality of connection configurations.
-- **Integration with Maestro**: Launch simulations directly from VS Code.
+- **Integration with Maestro**: Launching simulations directly from VS Code.

 ## Installation